 In addition to treating the complications of obesity, bariatric surgery is performed to eliminate patients' dissatisfaction with body image and self-confidence.
-Recovery and weight loss after .d. .owever, .d social support under the socia bariatric surgery is a challenging process.
-During this period, patients experience social appearance anxiety and may need more social support.
-However, the findings of this study revealed no meaningful association between perceived social support and social appearance
+Recovery and weight loss after bariatric surgery is a challenging process.
+During this period, patients experience SAA and may need more social support.
+However, the findings of this study revealed no meaningful association betweenperceived social support and social appearance anxiety after bariatric surgery.